We recognise the importance of privacy in your personal information.

 This Policy applies in relation to personal information collected as a result of your use of AWI’s websites and applications, attendance at AWI events, use of any AWI services, participation in AWI competitions or engagement with AWI in relation to its service offerings.

-Australian Wool Innovation Limited is a not-for-profit company that invests in research and development and marketing along the global supply chain for wool, to enhance the profitability, international competitiveness, sustainability and demand for Australia wool.
-Australian Wool Innovation Limited is the owner of The Woolmark Company Pty Ltd and the Woolmark brand, which is one of the world’s best known textile fibre quality brands.
+AWI is a not-for-profit company that invests in research, development and marketing along the global supply chain for wool to enhance the profitability, international competitiveness, sustainability and demand for Australian wool.
+AWI is the owner of The Woolmark Company Pty Ltd and its subsidiaries.

-Our EU representative for privacy is Woolmark International Pty Ltd, incorporated in England and Wales under Registration No. 3388909.
+For the purposes of applicable EU privacy laws, our EU representative for privacy is Woolmark International Pty Ltd, incorporated in England and Wales under Registration No. 3388909.
 Registered Office: 100 New Bridge Street, London EC4V 6JA, England.
 Phone: +44 207 845 5888.
 Email: email@example.com

 By providing your personal information you enable AWI (and where applicable its contractors) to provide you with services, information and content.
 You do not have to provide your personal information to us but, if you do not provide the information requested, we may not be able to provide you with the services, information or content you have requested.